 Yahoo Finance vs Sharesight -- comparing portfolio trackers

-Like Google, the major issue with Yahoo Finance is that it only calculates your simple return – the difference between what you paid for the stock, and what it’s worth now.
-That’s bad because it doesn’t show you how you’re really performing each year.
-See that +83% return figure?
-Don’t get too excited.
-An 80% return over 5 years means you’re really just averaging 16% per year.
+Like most brokers, the major issue with Yahoo Finance is that it only calculates your simple return — the difference between what you paid for the stock, and what it’s worth now.
+That’s bad because you can’t compare the relative performance of investments in your portfolio if you've owned them for different periods, to do that you need to calculate annualised returns instead.

 Sadly, this is the most misunderstood concept when tracking investment returns.
 Once you start tracking your investments using an annualised calculation methodology, you’ll finally understand your true performance.
 This gives you the data-driven insights that allow you to make better investment decisions, (and hopefully become a better investor in the long-term).

-Remember that 16% return I talked about earlier?
+Remember that 8.7% annualised capital gain I talked about earlier?
 Here it is again.
-But once you factor-in $268.92 worth of dividends, the annualised return jumps to over 20%:
+But once you factor-in the impact of dividends on your investment performance, the annualised return figure jumps to 12.43%: